utep-cs2401-20s/lab-w8-9-drloyda/README.md

 In this weeks lab we will work on the computer science concepts of Linked Lists and Sorting.
 We will be doing this by introducing a common task in computational biology: RNA to Amino Acid translation.
 Proteins are encoded in a 20 letter amino acid alphabet but when those proteins are encoded on the genome they are in a 4 letter alphabet.
-To convert from RNA into Amino Acids your cells use a specific code to convert 3 RNA characters (called a codon) into a specific amino acid.
+To convAert from RNA into Amino Acids your cells use a specific code to convert 3 RNA characters (called a codon) into a specific amino acid.
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6d/RNA-codons-aminoacids.svg/1024px-RNA-codons-aminoacids.svg.png)

 The codon to Amino Acid map is shown in the figure below.